wlandau/txtq/README.md

 liteq
 -----

 [Gábor Csárdi](https://github.com/gaborcsardi)'s [`liteq`](https://github.com/r-lib/liteq) package offers essentially the same functionality implemented with SQLite.
-It has a some additional features, such as the ability to detect crashed workers and requeue failed messages, but it was in an early stage of development at the time `txtq` was released.
+It has a some additional features, such as the ability to detect crashed workers and re-queue failed messages, but it was in an early stage of development at the time `txtq` was released.

 Other message queues
 --------------------